--g Syntax -gsymbol1[,symbol2,symbol3,] Description XLINK normally only includes segment parts (usually functions and variables) that are needed, to satisfy all references from segment parts that must be included.
-Use this option to add to this set so that something is included even if it appears not to be needed. -Н Syntax -Hhexstring Description Use this option to fill all gaps between segment parts introduced by the linker with the repeated hexstring .
-The linker can introduce gaps because of alignment restrictions, or to fill ranges given in segment placement options.
-The normal behavior, when no $-H$ option is given, is that these gaps are not given a value in the output file.
-Example This example fills all the gaps with the value Oxbeef: -HBEEF Even bytes will get the value $0xbe$, and odd bytes will get the value $0xef$. × This option corresponds to the Fill unused code memory option in the linker category in the IAR Embedded Workbench IDE. -h Syntax -h['filler'][(segment_type)]{range1,[range2,]} Parameters filler A string of bytes to fill the specified range(s) with.
+ъ Syntax -gsymbol1[,symbol2,symbol3,] Description XLINK normally only includes segment parts (usually functions and variables) that a needed, to satisfy all references from segment parts that must be included.
+Use this option to add to this set so that something is included even if it appears not to be need -н Syntax -Hhexstring Description Use this option to fill all gaps between segment parts introduced by the linker with t repeated hexstring . he The linker can introduce gaps because of alignment restrictions, or to fill ranges give in segment placement options.
+The normal behavior, when no -H option is given, is the these gaps are not given a value in the output file.
+Example This example fills all the gaps with the value Oxbeef: -HBEEF Even bytes will get the value $0xbe$, and odd bytes will get the value $0xef$.
+This option corresponds to the Fill unused code memory option in the linker categories in the IAR Embedded Workbench IDE. ory -h Syntax -h['filler'][(segment_type)]{range1,[range2,]} Parameters filler A string of bytes to fill the specified range(s) with.